Small Business Hiring Teams: Have You Created an Employment Value Proposition?

 Improve Your Company First, Your EVP Will Follow

-If your employees are loyal, but they can’t articulate why, you have a communication problem.
+It’s important to understand that if your employees are loyal, but they can’t articulate why, you have a communication problem.
 Start getting the message out.
 You can do this with engagement programs and messaging in your HR portal.

 If you have high turnover, it’s not just your EVP that’s weak, it’s the company culture upon which it’s based.
 If this is the case, it’s time to re-evaluate your employee experience.
 Create an ideal EVP to guide you as you work toward it.